 FAQs on CPD requirements during COVID-19

-Due to the current climate, we have introduced some new measures in relation to CPD and the issuing of certificates of good standing.
+Due to the ongoing impact of the COVID pandemic, we have introduced some further measures in relation to CPD and the issuing of certificates of good standing.

 Have the Faculty CPD requirements been suspended?

-The Faculty Board has agreed to suspend the usual requirements for CPD for a specified period.
-This is in response to the extraordinary pressures many of our members are under in the efforts to deal with the COVID-19 pandemic.
+The Faculty Board has agreed to suspend the usual requirements for CPD for a specified period (until end of March 2022).
+This is in response to the extraordinary pressures many of our members have been and continue to be under in the efforts to deal with the COVID-19 pandemic.

 What does this mean in practice?

 This means that we are temporarily removing the requirement to submit your CPD records by a certain date and in a particular way.
-We notified members in March 2020 that we would extend the deadline for submitting your CPD activities; this deadline remains extended.
-Additionally, the normal CPD categories we would expect to see activities spread across will not apply until March 2021, so members are not restricted in the way they can claim CPD credits.
+We notified members in March 2020 that we would extend the deadline for submitting your CPD activities; the deadline for the 2020-21 submissions will be similarly extended.
+Additionally, the normal CPD categories we would expect to see activities spread across will not apply until March 2022, so members are not restricted in the way they can claim CPD credits.
 We would still expect CPD recorded to reflect the actual jobs of members, but current roles may not exactly correspond to existing personal development plans (PDPs).

 Can I still submit a CPD return?

-Yes – if members wish they can still submit as normal.
-Note the 2019-20 year is now closed.
-You can record and submit for the 2010-21 year as per normal.
+Yes – if members wish you can still submit as normal.
+You can record and submit for the 2020-21 year as per normal.

 Is the online CPD diary still available?